threefoldo/foundations_for_deep_learning/README.md

 # foundations for deep learning:
 1. I emphasize mathematical/conceptual foundations because implementations of ideas(ex.
-Keras, Tensorflow) will keep evolving but the underlying backbone must be sound.
+Torch, Tensorflow) will keep evolving but the underlying backbone must be sound.
 Anybody with an interest in deep learning can and should try to understand why things work.
 2. I include neuroscience as a useful conceptual foundation for two reasons.
 First, it may provide inspiration